-Drift will reopen for business in the Spring of 2020.
-We have continued with more renovations during the winter and hope that we’ve made our accommodations more comforting for all to enjoy.
+Drift Oceanside Inn is now open for the 2020 season!
+We have continued renovations through the off-season, and hope we have made our accommodations more comforting for all to enjoy!

 See our feature in Pen Bay Pilot!